-Gain on Sale, Exchange or Other Taxable Disposition of Class A Common Stock
+Gain on Sale, Exchange or Other Taxable Disposition of Class A Common Stock and Warrants

-A non-U.S. holder will generally not be subject to U.S. federal income or withholding tax in respect of gain recognized on a sale, taxable exchange or other taxable disposition of our Class A common stock, unless:
+A non-U.S. holder will generally not be subject to U.S. federal income or withholding tax in respect of gain recognized on a sale, taxable exchange or other taxable disposition of our Class A common stock or Warrants or an expiration or redemption of our Warrants, unless: